What are Learning Communities?

 In addition, faculty find them stimulating as well.
 Learning communities provide opportunities for interdisciplinary collaboration and pedagogical innovation.

-The following are some of the learning communities that are being offered Fall 2013.
+The following are the learning communities that are being offered Fall 2014.

 >> read more